Greater Worcester Community Foundation accepts a variety of assets as gifts.

 Charitable Lead Trust

-The trust makes payments to a Named Fund at the Foundation for charitable purposes you specify.
+The trust makes payments to a named fund at the Foundation for charitable purposes you specify.
 After a set number of years, the trust's remaining principal and any accumulated appreciation can be distributed to children, grandchildren or other named beneficiaries, often with significant estate tax savings.

 Qualified Charitable Distributions